 As popularity increases, risks grow.
 While these low speed vehicles are fun, handy, and economical, their lighter weight and lack of safety features makes people in them more vulnerable.
 As LSVs continue to grow in popularity, we can expect to see an increase in the number of accidents and injuries, especially here in Florida.

-If You’ve Been Injured in a Vehicle Accident You May Need an Attorney
+If You’ve Been Injured Speak With Our Vehicle Accident Lawyer

 No-fault insurance doesn’t apply to LSVs, so finding the money to pay for serious injuries may be a challenge, depending on the type of accident and type of vehicle involved.
 A lawyer who practices personal injury law exclusively is your best bet.